lanlan-Y/lanlan-Y.github.io/_pages/about.md

 ## Research Focus and Experience

-My current research agenda emphasizes multi-agent reinforcement learning for cooperative decision-making and distributed coordination.
-The primary topics of interest include decentralized policy learning, inter-agent communication, credit assignment, reward design, and robust coordination under partial observability and noisy feedback.
-I am interested in developing learning mechanisms that improve cooperation efficiency while maintaining stable and interpretable decision behavior.
+In multi-agent reinforcement learning, I am interested in cooperative decision-making under incomplete information and noisy feedback.
+Topics I follow include reward design, credit assignment, communication between agents, and policy stability.

-In computer vision, my research experience covers perspective rectification, semantic segmentation, multi-task learning, geometry-aware attribute inference, difficult-sample analysis, and uncertainty calibration.
-I have investigated how auxiliary observations affect different visual tasks, with particular attention to task interference, negative transfer, and confidence reliability.
-Related applications include vision-based damage assessment and structured scene understanding.
+In computer vision, I have worked with perspective correction, semantic segmentation, multi-task learning, geometric parameter estimation, and uncertainty analysis.
+I am also interested in difficult samples, task interference, and the reliability of model predictions.
+These topics are related to image understanding, damage detection, and engineering applications.

-These two directions share a common objective: enabling intelligent systems to perceive incomplete environments, reason under uncertainty, and make reliable individual or cooperative decisions.
-My work therefore emphasizes the integration of representation learning, probabilistic reasoning, and structured domain knowledge.
+I hope to combine visual perception, probabilistic reasoning, and decision-making methods to build more reliable intelligent systems for real-world settings.

 ## Education